Steinbrueck surprise shakes up German election race

 A tall man with sparse, spiky hair, he has earned a reputation for speaking his mind and ruffling feathers.

-When Nicolas Sarkozy gate-crashed a meeting of European finance ministers in 2007, Steinbrueck took him to task for lax budget policies, infuriating the then French president.
+When Nicolas Sarkozy gate-crashed a meeting of European finance ministers in 2007, Steinbrueck took him to task for lax budget policies, infuriating the former French president.

 After investment bank Lehman Brothers' bankruptcy in 2008 he blamed the United States for spawning the financial crisis and predicted that its days as a financial superpower were numbered.